The Idolmaster Dearly Stars: Reception

+A man playing The Idolmaster Dearly Stars at the crosswalk in front of the Akihabara Radio Center, 2009.

 Dearly Stars sold 30,786 copies in its first week of release in Japan, and ranked as the tenth best-selling video game in Japan that week.
 The game received a score of 30 out of 40 from the Japanese video game magazine Famitsu.
 Critics have described Dearly Stars as suitable for beginners to the Idolmaster series for drawing out the series' essence and reorganizing it into a simpler and easier-to-understand form.
 At the same time, Famitsu reviewer Sekai Sandai Miyokawa thinks that fans of the series will feel from Dearly Stars the growth of the 765 Pro idols and the overall growth of the series.
 Reviewers note that despite the change in the game's details compared to previous games in the series, such as the change in perspective from the producer to the idol, Dearly Stars still plays like an Idolmaster game.
 However, another Famitsu reviewer stated that because other aspects of the gameplay in Dearly Stars are similar to previous Idolmaster games such as doing lessons and auditions, the sense of enjoyment is not that different from other games.
 A reviewer for Famitsu felt it was easier to empathize with an idol when the story was told from their perspective.

 Despite the technical limitations of the Nintendo DS compared to other games in the series that have been developed for the Xbox 360 and PlayStation Portable, Miyokawa described the movement of the idols during performances as "better than expected," and welcomed shots of the audience waving glow sticks.
 While another reviewer for 4Gamer could not deny the lower visual quality of the performances compared to previous Idolmaster games, the unexpectedly high sound quality of the songs in combination with well-done dance sequences, albeit on a small screen, was considered by this reviewer as "thoroughly enjoyable."
 Miyokawa also praised the additional gameplay that goes into minutely adjusting an idol's choreography, but described it as extremely difficult to do well.
 However, the game's overall degree of difficulty compared to previous Idolmaster games is described as having decreased.
 The songs introduced in Dearly Stars such as "Hello!!" have been called "wonderful".

 The introduction of Ryō as a cross-dressing idol has been praised by one reviewer who called him the cutest out of the three playable idols because of both his appearance and his personality.
 Miyokawa suggested that Ryō may have been created to lessen any sense of awkwardness that male players would feel from playing as female idols, but upon playing his scenario, Miyokawa noted that the player is naturally able to get into the story, in part due to the comical events surrounding Ryō's story that deal with him cross-dressing.